firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 ```

-The tables and their data are shown below.
+The tables and their data are shown as follows:

 | level_one_players.nickname | level_one_players.currentscore | level_two_players.nickname| level_two_players.currentscore |
 | :--------------------| :----------------| :---------------------| :-----------------|